ahmedkaludi/pwa-for-wp/readme.txt

 * <strong>AMP Support</strong>: Full PWA compatibility for AMP.
 It works well with AMPforWP & AMP for WordPress by Automattic.
 * NEW: Multi site support
 * NEW: UTM Tracking
+* NEW: OneSignal support with multisite
+* NEW: Easily change start URL
 * NEW: Caching Strategy for PWA enabled assets
-* NEW: Cache Expire option added
+* Cache Expire option added
 * <strong>Service Worker </strong>: We have developed a service worker which automatically gets installed in the background and performs the necessary actions such as caching the external objects to reduce the requests and more.
 * <strong>APP Banners in Home-screen</strong>: Automatically notifies your visitor to get the APP version of the website which directly gets added with the list of Apps and Home-screen.
 You can customize the icons for this as well.
 * <strong>Web App Manifest</strong>: The Manifest file is necessary to get this functionality rolled out and we have made this automatic and connected with the PWA options.